Luos-io/Documentation/src/pages/get_started/get_started.md

 If you are not familiar with Git, you can consult <a href="https://git-scm.com/doc" target="_blank">their documentation &#8599;</a>.

-## Flash your board depending on which one you have
+### Flash your board depending on which one you have

 Open VSCode and click on **Open Folder** in the project explorer on the left, then select a project depending on the board you have chosen.
-For example, for the STM32F072RB discovery, open **F072RB_Disco** in the folder explorer then click on **ADD**:
+For example, for the STM32L432KC Nucleo, open **L432KC_Nucleo** in the folder explorer then click on **ADD**:

 <p align="center">
   <img src="../../_assets/img/get-started/Open_project2.png" />